grant-he/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 Starting in Kubernetes 1.32, you can also specify resource requests and limits at the Pod level.
 At the Pod level, Kubernetes {{< skew currentVersion >}}
-only supports resource requests or limits for specific resource types: `cpu` and / or `memory`.
+only supports resource requests or limits for resource types `cpu` and `memory`.
 This feature is currently in alpha and with the feature enabled, Kubernetes allows you to declare an overall resource budget for the Pod, which is especially helpful when dealing with a large number of containers where it can be difficult to accurately gauge individual resource needs.
 Additionally, it enables